 A WIDS/WIPS that is integrated into an already existing WLAN Access System must have separate dedicated APs acting as WIDS/WIPS Sensors and WLAN Access APs.
 The same WLAN Access Controller can be used to manage both of the sensors and APs but, the APs and sensors must be separated logically from each other and not allowed to communicate with each other.
-Additionally, there must be a firewall between the WLAN Access Controller and the network that it manages to prevent all but essential protocols going to and coming from the controller.
-This includes, but is not limited to, TLS, SSHv2, IPsec, NTP, DNS, DHCP, and system log.
-An example of this can be seen below in Figure 15.
+Additionally, there must be a firewall between the WLAN Access Controller and the network that it manages.
+This prevents all but essential protocols going to and coming from the controller.
+This includes, but is not limited to, TLS (1.2 or 1.3), SSHv2, IPsec, NTP, DNS, DHCP, and system log.
+An example of this can be seen in Figure 14.

-Figure 15: Integrated WIDS/WIPS
+Figure 14: Integrated WIDS/WIPS

-STAND-ALONE WIDS/WIPS
+OVERLAY WIDS/WIPS

-WIDS/WIPS may also deploy as a standalone capability and not as a function of the WLAN Access System.
-The WIDS may reside on the management network where the WLAN Access Controller is located, but the WIDS sensors cannot be on the same network as the WLAN Access APs.
-As in the integrated WIDs/WIPS, a standalone WIDS/WIPS controller requires a firewall between it and the network that it manages to prevent all but essential protocols going to and coming from the controller.
-This includes, but is not limited to, TLS, SSHv2, IPsec, NTP, DNS, DHCP, and system log.
-An example of this can be seen in Figure 16.
+WIDS/WIPS may also deploy as an Overlay and not as a function of the WLAN Access System.
+If a WLAN Access System is not present, the WIDS may reside on the management network where the WLAN Access Controller is located, or on its own separate network.
+The WIDS sensors cannot be on the same network as the WLAN Access APs.
+As in the integrated WIDs/WIPS, an Overlay WIDS/WIPS controller requires a firewall between it and the network it manages to prevent all but essential protocols going to and coming from the controller.
+As seen in Figure 15, this includes, but is not limited to, TLS (1.2 or 1.3), SSHv2, IPsec, NTP, DNS, DHCP, and system log.

-Figure 16: Standalone WIDS/WIPS
+Figure 15: Overlay WIDS/WIPS